dwgoon/nezzle/examples/gallery.md

     # end of for

     # Not appending the new network to the navigation.
-    # You should use *.json to save the graphics information.
+    # You should use *.nzj to save the graphics information.
     write_network(net, "2nnfl.json")

   ```